mauriziocescon/ng-playground/readme.md

 <User {user()} bind:{address} on:{userChange} />
 ```
-- there isn't any obvious way to conditionally apply directives;
+- there isn't any obvious way to conditionally apply directives at runtime;
 ```ts
 // maybe using another ()?